-Tuition fees are paid in one-semester installments and the first payment (43 500 SEK) must be paid no later than June 1.
+Tuition fees are paid in one-semester installments and the first payment (43 500 SEK) should be paid 2-3 months before the start of classes.
 This allows for reasonable processing time for a residence permit application.

 If you have any questions about tuition fee payments, please e-mail firstname.lastname@example.org.